raj2152/example_repo/README.md

 # example_repo

-This is my first git repo, created as an example.
+This is a quick, first git and github repo as an example for P8105!